There’s No Wrong Way to Use a BeamTrack Sensor

 We have customers that use a BeamTrack meter even though they really just need to measure power.

-We naturally asked them why invest in a meter with extraneous functions.
+We naturally asked them why to invest in a meter with extraneous functions.
 They explained that the position and pointing stability features of the BeamTrack sensor made sure their laser was hitting the sensor right in the middle, and that the beam wasn’t too large for the aperture.

 They were very particular about this since they needed high accuracy for their application.